microsoft/OMS-docker/README.md

 ## Supportability

 Supporting of Azure Monitor for containers for AKS-engine (old name is ACS-engine) cluster is best effort basis.
-Azure Monitor for container related issues  should be reported to https://github.com/Microsoft/OMS-docker.
+Azure Monitor for container for  related issues should be reported to https://github.com/Microsoft/OMS-docker.

 Please refer https://github.com/Microsoft/OMS-docker/tree/aks-engine/SUPPORTABILITY.md for more details.